Employees

 Providing proof of illness or injury

-• less than 3 days, your employer must ask for proof as soon as possible and pay you back for any costs – for example, the cost of your GP visit
+• pay you back for any costs, for example, the cost of your doctor's visit.

-Jennifer works on Monday, takes a day's sick leave on Tuesday, has a one-day scheduled break on Wednesday (during which she is still sick), and takes another day’s sick leave on Thursday.
-Her employer can ask for proof at Jennifer’s expense as she has been sick for 3 days in a row.
+Jennifer works on Monday and takes a day's sick leave on Tuesday.
+She then has a one-day scheduled break on Wednesday (during which she is still sick), and takes another day’s sick leave on Thursday.

 • she will need to pay for the costs of getting the medical certificate herself, as she will have been sick for 3 days.

-If Holly’s employer had asked for the certificate when she phoned in sick on Tuesday, her employer would have had to cover the cost.
 Holly’s workplace policies state that sick leave is recorded and deducted in half-days.
-If Holly had come to work at lunchtime on Wednesday (and taken only a half day’s sick leave) as she was feeling much better, she would have been sick for less than 3 days, and her employer would have had to cover the cost of the medical certificate.
+If Holly had come to work at lunchtime on Wednesday (and taken only a half day’s sick leave), she would have been sick for less than 3 days.
+This means her employer would have had to cover the cost of the medical certificate.

 Getting paid for sick leave